 “The desktop preview app is different from what the users will actually experience, especially for mobile tests, so we can't fully validate our test plan from the preview."

-I circulated this map and findings with my PM and stakeholders to gain buy-in on where we should focus our efforts, resulting in agreement and alignment on:
+I shared the journey map and insights with my PM and key stakeholders to drive focus and alignment.
+We agreed on:

 Journey map

-I worked closely with our mobile engineers to understand how this native tech would work in our existing platform and UX, while mapping out all the various possibilities along our customer testing journey.
+I partnered closely with our mobile engineers to map how this native tech could integrate into our current platform and user journey.
+Together, we explored key touchpoints across the customer testing flow.

 Crafting design happy and sad paths of using native tech vs. app installed.

-The new mobile testing preview was launched as part of our company-wide Fall Release and immediately received high praise and adoption.
-Customers loved how seamless and intuitive it was to create their mobile tests on desktop and instantly preview them from a mobile device.
+The mobile testing preview launched successfully as part of our Fall Release and was met with strong customer adoption and positive feedback.
+Users appreciated how easy and intuitive it was to create tests on desktop and instantly preview them on mobile.

 KPI's | Outcomes |